Homeschooling Statistics Australia

 In New Zealand and Canada, countries with more favourable legislation towards homeschooling, statistics show approximately 1% to 1.7% of the student population is home educated.

-Home-based education has also growing around the world in many other nations including Hungary, Japan, Kenya, and the United Kingdom.
+Home-based education is growing around the world in many other nations including South Korea, Hungary, Japan, Kenya, and the United Kingdom.

 In some countries homeschooling is illegal and parents who homeschool are at risk of having their children taken from them.
 Two example countries are Germany and Sweden.